Iris barnumiae subsp. demawendica: Biochemistry

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
-In 1977, 47 species of the irises in the Oncocyclus section were analysed, and found to have a chromosome count of 2n=20.
+In 1977, 47 entities (under "species") of the irises in the Oncocyclus section were analysed, and found to have a chromosome count of 2n=20.

 Taxonomy

 The Latin specific epithet demawendica refers to Mount Damavand in Iran, where the iris can be found.

 It is sometimes referred to as demavendica.

 On 4 June 1902, a specimen of the iris (labelled as I. demawendica), was collected from 'Persia borealis' (Northern Iran) by J. Bornmuller, and A. Bornmuller.